mlpack/mlpack/board/arch.md

 ------------------------------------------------------------------------------------------------------

 ## Dependencies download script
-A shell script will download all dependencies for mlpack, and cross-compile non header dependencies if necessary.
+A shell script will download OpenBLAS dependency for mlpack, and cross-compile it.

 [comment]:#(